intel/tsffs/docs/src/harnessing/closed-box.md

 with new testcases, and whose address space will be used for virtual address translation.

+Both testcases also take a `virt: bool` as their final argument, to specify whether the addresses passed are virtual addresses or physical addresses.
+If `False`, the addresses will *not* be translated, which can allow circumventing issues where the address is accessible, but the page table does not contain an identity mapping for it.
+A physical address that is identity mapped may be passed with either a `True` or `False` value of `virt`.

 The first API takes two memory addresses, and is equivalent to the [compiled in `HARNESS_START`](compiled-in.md#using-provided-headers) macro.
 When called, the fuzzer will save the passed-in addresses (which may be virtual or physical), read the